Frampton examines NI's mental health crisis

-Carl Frampton: Men In Crisis - World champion boxer explores NI's mental health problem
+Carl Frampton: Men in Crisis - former world champion boxer explores NI's mental health problem

 Last updated on .From the section Northern Ireland

-As a two-time world boxing champion, Carl Frampton admits he believed his profession made him "mentally tough".
+As a two-time world boxing champion, Carl Frampton believed his profession made him "mentally tough".

-In a new BBC documentary however, Carl Frampton: Men in Crisis, the Belfast boxer examines the prevalence of suicide and mental illness among young men in his native Northern Ireland and talks candidly about how he manages his own mental wellbeing.
+However, in a new BBC documentary, Carl Frampton: Men in Crisis, the Belfast boxer examines the prevalence of suicide and mental illness among young men in his native Northern Ireland and talks candidly about how he manages his own mental wellbeing.

 The facts are stark.